 When are the groups seasons?

-In the fall, the groups season starts in mid-September and goes through Thanksgiving.
-Then the next season starts in early February and goes until the week before Memorial day.
+In the Fall the Groups season starts in mid-September and goes through the two weeks before Thanksgiving.
+Then the next season starts in early January and goes until the week before Easter.

 How often do groups usually meet?